nicholaswagner/warforthecrown/people/Caritas Zespire.md

 #### Notable Inventory Items
 - the folio of [[Museta Zespire]]
-	- written by [[Museta Zespire]] , it is essentially a planner.
-She took an active role in planning senatorial stuff.  schedules, seating charts.  discovers several spell scrolls tucked into the back.  "blur", ~~"confetti cloud"~~, "charital urge", "haste", and "marvelous mount"  ( I believe @TrashQueen has this, but will update later once confirmed)
+	- written by [[Museta Zespire]] , it is essentially a diary / planner.
+		- She took an active role in planning senatorial stuff.  schedules and seating charts.
+		- discovers several spell scrolls tucked into the back.  "blur", ~~"confetti cloud"~~ (given to [[Count Bartleby Lotheed]] later on), "charital urge", "haste", and "marvelous mount" which he later gives to [[Zarissa Nocturne]]
-	- Note: Gave
 - Owner of [[Provenance]]